Urban climate: Thermal loading

 A significant global challenge that cities face today is the escalating urban heat island effect.
 This phenomenon refers to the elevated temperatures experienced in urban areas due to the cumulative impact of both natural and human-induced factors.
 Managing the thermal load becomes imperative to regulate and sustain optimal temperatures in these urban environments.
 Strategic planning and implementation of various heat mitigation strategies become essential to counteract the adverse effects of urban heat islands.
 This involves the careful consideration of factors such as urban design, green infrastructure, building materials, landscaping, and energy-efficient cooling systems.
 By adopting a multifaceted approach that integrates natural and technological solutions to add or remove heat as necessary, cities can create more resilient and comfortable living environments, ensuring the well-being and quality of life for their inhabitants while mitigating the impact of urban heat islands on public health, energy consumption, and overall urban sustainability.

 Precipitation

 Because cities are warmer, the warmer air is apt to rise, and if the humidity is high it can cause convectional rainfall – short intense bursts of rain and thunderstorms.

-Urban areas produce particles of dust (notably soot) and these act as hygroscopic nuclei which encourages rain production and otherwise affect convection via cloud microphysics.
+Urban areas produce particles of dust (notably soot) and these act as hygroscopic nuclei which encourages rain production and otherwise affects convection via cloud microphysics.

 Because of the warmer temperatures there is less snow in the city than surrounding areas.

 Winds

 Wind speeds are often lower in cities than the countryside because the buildings act as barriers (wind breaks).
 On the other hand, tall buildings can act as wind tunnels in which winds are funneled between the structures.
 This effect can be exacerbated on longer streets with suitable buildings properly oriented to the wind direction.
-The gusty winds around buildings also leads to eddying.
+The gusty winds around buildings also lead to eddying.